Russian troops in Ukraine's Donbas won't trigger broader sanctions - U.S. official | Politics

 Russian troops in Ukraine's Donbas won't trigger broader sanctions - U.S. official

-The United States will continue to pursue diplomacy with Russia until "tanks roll," another official said.
+The United States will continue to pursue diplomacy with Russia until "tanks roll," another official told reporters.
 The Russian president's recognition of the two breakaway regions as independent and his order to send in troops upped the ante with the West over Ukraine.

-President Vladimir Putin's decision to send troops he called peacemakers into breakaway regions of Ukraine did not as yet constitute a further invasion that would trigger a broader sanctions package, a Biden administration official said on Monday but added that a full invasion could come at any time.
-The United States will continue to pursue diplomacy with Russia until "tanks roll," another official said.
+President Vladimir Putin's decision to send troops he called peacemakers into breakaway regions of Ukraine did not constitute a further invasion that would trigger a broader sanctions package, a Biden administration official told Reuters on Monday, but the White House believes a full invasion could come at any time.
+The United States will continue to pursue diplomacy with Russia until "tanks roll," another official told reporters.

 The Russian president's recognition of the two breakaway regions as independent and his order to send in troops upped the ante with the West over Ukraine.
-The White House announced swiftly after Putin's announcement that it would prevent U.S. investment in those areas and one administration official told reporters that additional measures would be announced on Tuesday, but all of those were separate from a wider set of sanctions that Washington has promised to implement with its allies if Russia invades Ukraine.
+The White House announced after Putin's announcement that it would prevent U.S. investment in those breakaway areas and the official who spoke to reporters said additional measures would be announced on Tuesday.
+But those measures were separate from a wider package of sanctions that Washington has promised to implement with its allies if Russia invades Ukraine.

 The first administration official told Reuters sending Russian troops into the separatist regions was not a departure from what Russia had done already, which was why it did not trigger the broader sanctions.
 "This isn't a further invasion since it's territory that they've already occupied," that official said.